 Like clockwork, every March brings the craving for bread.
 And not just any ole bread, but soda bread: a hearty peasant loaf perfected in all its simple goodness by the Irish.
 Soda bread is the bread lover’s miracle loaf.
-Minimal kneading, no proofing (no yeast) and a mere hour later — two, if you can bear to allow the loaf to properly cool, which I never can — a fresh, hearty slice of savory goodness, topped with cultured butter, is yours for the taking.
+Minimal kneading, no proofing (no yeast) and a mere hour later — two, if you can bear to allow the honey oat soda bread loaf to properly cool, which I never can — a fresh, hearty slice of savory goodness, topped with cultured butter, is yours for the taking.

 I’m sure the timing of St. Patrick’s Day and Irish soda bread cravings is completely coincidental, but past soda bread posts on my blog confirm that it’s a reliable March thing for me:

 I can’t help it.
 Like scones, soda bread is just too ridiculously easy not to make, even when you trick it out a bit, like I’ve done here.